scrollytelling/scrollytelling-loading_spinner/README.md

 # Scrollytelling::LoadingSpinner

-Replace the built-in [Pageflow](https://github.com/codevise/pageflow) loading spinner with a pure CSS version.
+Replace the built-in [Pageflow](https://github.com/codevise/pageflow) loading spinner with the [Scrollytelling](https://www.scrollytelling.io) version.
+Our version does not have a ring and just one color for the spinning wheel; white.

 ## Hack Attack!

 This plugin uses an **unoffical API** to patch Pageflow.
 This is why the version check for this gem is a little more strict than usual.
+If you're able to install this, it will work just fine.
+When a new version of Pageflow comes out, I will have to verify that all paths are still the same.
+If so I'll update the gemspec.

 ## Installation